PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Experimental Results

-In contrast, our method, utilizing query-shared cross-attention, effectively extracts the essential, shared camera motion information from different modalities.
-This mechanism is agnostic to the pose representation, functioning robustly whether poses are expressed as camera parameters (RT) or Plücker coordinates.
-As demonstrated in the table, our approach achieves state-of-the-art performance in both camera control accuracy and generation quality.
+In contrast, our method, which employs query-shared cross-attention, effectively extracts the essential and shared camera motion information from different modalities.
+This mechanism is agnostic to the pose representation, functioning robustly regardless of whether poses are expressed as camera parameters (RT) or Pl\"ucker coordinates.
+As shown in the table, our approach achieves state-of-the-art performance in both camera control accuracy and generation quality.

-Specifically, via a single shared query, the model selectively extracts the most beneficial components from both modalities: it first learns fundamental motion patterns solely from camera poses, then incorporates richer visual cues from rendered videos for fine-grained control and quality enhancement.
-This progressive learning strategy with the shared query mechanism, effectively resolves the aforementioned convergence difficulties and modal conflicts.
-The qualitative results in Fig.~\ref{fig:posevsrender} further corroborate our conclusions.
+Specifically, through a single shared query, the model selectively extracts the most beneficial components from both modalities: it first learns fundamental motion patterns solely from camera poses and then incorporates richer visual cues from rendered videos for fine-grained control and quality enhancement.
+This progressive learning strategy, combined with the shared query mechanism, effectively resolves the aforementioned convergence difficulties and modal conflicts.
+The qualitative results in Fig.~\ref{fig:posevsrender} further corroborate our findings.

-\subsubsection{Ablation on query-shared cross-attention}
+\subsubsection{Ablation on Query-Shared Cross-Attention}